pydata/sparse/docs/contributing.md

 After this, you can see a version of the documentation on your local server.

-Documentation for pull requests is automatically built on CircleCI and can be found in the build artifacts.
+Documentation for each pull requests is automatically built on `Read the Docs`.
+It is rebuilt with every new commit to your PR.
+There will be a link to preview it from your PR checks area on `GitHub` when ready.

 ## Adding and Running Benchmarks

-We use [Airspeed Velocity](https://asv.readthedocs.io/en/latest) to run benchmarks.
-We have it set up to use `conda`, but you can edit the configuration locally if you so wish.
+We use [`CodSpeed`](https://docs.codspeed.io/) to run benchmarks.
+They are run in the CI environment when a pull request is opened.
+Then the results of the run are sent to `CodSpeed` servers to be analyzed.
+When the analysis is done, a report is generated and posted automatically as a comment to the PR.
+The report includes a link to `CodSpeed`cloud where you can see the all the results.

+If you add benchmarks, they should be written as regular tests to be used with pytest, and use the fixture `benchmark`.
+Please see the `CodSpeed`documentation for more details.